thementat42/Manganese/README.md

 - `--all`: Run all tests

 Running it with no arguments prints a help message.
 Any other arguments will be ignored.

+Note that the testing executable must be in the root directory since it relies on relative paths to access the source files used for testing.

 ## === File Structure ===